Western drought to worsen this year, NOAA says

 As drought suffocates the West, a very different threat may unfold only a couple states eastward, according to the NOAA forecast: major flooding that could overwhelm the Red River, which flows along the boundary between North Dakota and Minnesota.

 Above-average precipitation over the past six months have primed the Red River basin for flooding, which is expected to commence as snow melts and springtime storminess begins.
-Moderate flooding is also possible further south and east, across much of Indiana and portions of Missouri, Kansas and Illinois.
+Moderate flooding is also possible farther south and east, across much of Indiana and portions of Missouri, Kansas and Illinois.

-The latest spring flood forecast is similar to 2020, which also highlighted the Red River as an area of major spring flood risk.
+The latest spring flood forecast is similar to that of 2020, which also highlighted the Red River as an area of major spring flood risk.
 That year, the river exceeded flood stage by over 10 feet in Fargo, N.D.